fact-benchmark/factbenchmark/how.md

 #### 1. Discovery

 It is expected that claims will generally be 'found in the wild'.
-This may involve detecting a spike of social media activity around a particular rumour and finding a representative tweet for that rumour.
+This may involve detecting a spike of social media activity around a particular rumour and finding a representative tweet for that rumor.
 Or it may involve parsing a speech from a prominent figure and finding check worthy claims that they make.
 We expect almost all claims to have one or more supporting sources listed in their 'evidence' by way of reaching the threshold for 'general interest'.

 #### 2. Phrasing.